Civil engineers say fixing infrastructure will take $4.6 trillion

 --The engineers society says the 15,000 dams most in need of rehabilitation require $45 billion of rebuilding.
 The Association of State Dam Officials puts the price at less than half that.

 A spokeswoman for the engineers society, Lynn Badgley, said the estimates are based on a review of legislation, investment patterns and academic literature.
-She declined on Wednesday to address specific questions.
+She declined to address specific questions.

-In a statement, society president Norma Jean Mattei appeared to prod Trump, saying, "We need our elected leaders -- those who pledged to rebuild our infrastructure while on the campaign trail -- to follow through on those promises with investment and innovative solutions."

 Related: CEO who voted for Trump expects construction boom